An Uncommon City

 - Normalising inclusion: The transformation of accessibility regulations into a market-driven extrastatecraft

-- Sensitising citizens and professionals: How small actors try to affect a big and distributed city hall and beyond
+- Cultural access: Sensitising citizens and professionals, or how small actors try to affect a big and distributed city hall and beyond

 - The problems of technical solutions: Bodily diverse revolts and the limits of a sensitised bureaucracy

 - The perils of ‘social technocracy:’ From an issue of political representation to one of knowledge politics

 A series of ethnographic reflections on the modes of undertaking anthropological pedagogical work beyond the ‘predicative mode’: mobilising ethnographic material in variegated ways when having to teach architects in training in Germany, experimenting with the space of the design studio project; creating exploratory ‘briefs’ and realistic simulations, becoming fascinated by the power of participatory and speculative toolkits or the design of situations and pedagogic atmospheres whereby to un-learn and re-learn how to design, being affected by a concern for bodily diversity

 - A DIY anthropologist in a department of Architecture: Teaching in a ‘predicative’ mode

 - The Partizipatorium: A cycle to debate on the need to sensitise technicians